OmniLayer/spec/README.md

 The UI must indicate if the update was successful and how many coins were purchased before the update took effect.

 Say you decide you want to change a sell order, e.g. the number of coins you are offering for sale, or the number of coins desired.
-Send the transaction with the new value(s), the same currency identifiers and Action = 2 (Update) so it is processed before the whole amount offered has been matched.
-Note that while the portion of a sell order which has been matched cannot be changed, sending an update message affects any coins which have not been matched.
+Send the transaction with the new value(s), the same currency identifiers and Action = 2 (Update) so it is processed before the whole amount for sale has been matched.
+Note that while the portion of a sell order which has been matched and sold cannot be changed, sending an update message affects any coins which have not been matched.

 #### Cancel a Transaction Type 21 Coin Sell Order